 A Pride of Workmanship Award is to be seen and acknowledged as recognition of an employee whose work performance and workmanship are consistently of an overall high standard.

 It is important and indeed essential, that the Awardee is also seen as being a worthy recipient in the eyes of his/her peers and fellow workers in industry.

-Each school day our staff at Thornton Public School brighten the day for students.
-Rutherford Telarah Rotary Club operates the school canteen at Thornton Public School starting in mid 2020
+Each school day our Rotary Club staff at Metford Public School brighten the day for students.
+Rutherford Telarah Rotary Club now operates the school canteens at three local schools, offering Health Dept approved menus.

-With a demonstrated successful track record of running a safe, efficient, healthy food canteen at Maitland Public School we were invited to manage the canteen at Thornton Public School.
+With a demonstrated successful track record of running a safe, efficient, healthy food canteen at Maitland Public School we were invited to manage the canteen at Metford Public School.